Eat to Avoid Pain

 Pass on Alcohol

 Certain substances in alcohol, such as tyramine and sulfites, are thought to trigger migraines.
 Because alcohol increases blood flow to the brain, the effects may be even more intense.
 Darker alchoholic beverages like red wine are more problematic than lighter colored beverages like white wine.
-If alcohol is a trigger for you, but you'd like to enjoy it on occasion, ask your doctor about taking preventive medication or choose a beverage that doesn't trigger a migraine.
-Some preventive medications are prescribed daily and some are given periodically.
+If alcohol is a trigger for you, but you'd like to enjoy it on occasion, choose a beverage that doesn't trigger a migraine.

 Avoid Deli Meats

 Processed meats such as cold cuts often contain tyramine and food additives such as nitrites, which trigger migraines in some people.